One of the hardest roles you will ever play in life is that of a parent.

 Overindulging parents pamper their kids a lot by doing everything for them.
 Actually, everyone craves pampering from their loved ones- kids and adults alike.

-But excessive pampering can bring negative results.
+However excessive pampering can bring negative results.

 When pampering kids we need to draw a line to not give it excessively.
 And that’s what permissive parents do.